-A recruiter shared with me the other day, how often he met students who really did not know how to shake hands like a professional.
+A recruiter shared with me the other day, how often he met college students and professionals who really did not know how to do a professional handshake.

 It might seem silly, but your handshake is one of those things that people in general or hiring managers will remember about you.
-If you are looking for work, keep these handshaking tips in mind when you attend job fairs, meet managers or go to interviews:
+Your handshake says how confident or sure of yourself you are, even when you are nervous.
+If you are in the job search process or in the professional environment at all, keep these handshake tips in mind when you attend job fairs, meet managers or go to interviews:

 1) Offer your hand while looking the other person in the eye.
-Smile, and offer a quick introduction of yourself. eg. “Hello, my name is Job Seeker”.
+Smile, and share a quick introduction of yourself. eg. “Hello, my name is Jemal Student”.

-2) Young ladies should really be sure to offer a firm grip.
+2) Women should really be sure to offer a firm grip.
+Not hard.
+Just firm.
 The key is palm to palm contact.
-Limp fingers with no movement do not make a handshake.
+Limp fingers placed in someone else’s palm, with no movement does not make a handshake.

-3) Two to three pumps of the hand, not too fast, will do.
+3) One, two or even three pumps of the hand, not too fast, will do.

 A hearty handshake is one way to demonstrate your confidence and professionalism.
-Don’t be shy about extending your hand to as many people as you can and practise getting your handshake just right.
+Don’t be shy about extending your hand to as many people as you can and practice getting your handshake just right.